Here's how to watch the Jan. 6 committee hearings

 How to watch the hearing

-You can also keep up with the hearing on NPR's live blog.
+You can read the latest updates on Thursday's hearing at NPR's live blog.

+NPR will also broadcast live special coverage of the hearings.
+Find your local member station or use the NPR One app to listen.
+You can also listen to tonight's broadcast from NPR on Twitter Spaces with a debrief from reporters on what transpired.

+Join us tonight at 8pm ET for a live listen on @TwitterSpaces of the House Committee hearing regarding the Jan 6th attack.— NPR (@NPR) June 9, 2022

 What to expect